 - Occasional related training courses and workshops

-TRC is able to offer 2 – 5 day courses from the programme ‘Learning to relax’ and ‘Working with the Elements’ for groups of people wishing to explore these aspects.
+TRC offers 2 – 5 day courses from the programme ‘Learning to Relax’ and ‘Working with the Elements’ for groups of people wishing to explore these aspects.

 Other healing workshops hosted to date include different forms of yoga and body awareness work: